 This stuffed red chilli pickle is made at the beginning of summer when the markets are flooded with red, fresh, and big red chillies.

-My mom makes the best lal mirch ka achar and whoever has tasted her pickle has always come back to ask for the recipe.
+My mom makes the best lal mirch ka achar, and whoever has tasted her pickle has always returned to ask for the recipe.
 This year I learned to make this pickle from her and noted the measurements correctly.

-Although this chilli pickle is available in markets, there is nothing that can beat the homemade taste.
-It is also much more economical to make at home and you are sure that there are no added preservatives or colors.
+Although this chili pickle is available in markets, nothing can beat the homemade taste.
+It is also much more economical to make at home, and you are sure that there are no added preservatives or colors.

-There is no cooking required in this red chilli pickle.
-Just mix the spices, stuff them in the red chilies, and keep the stuffed chillies in the sunlight.
-It will slow cook on its own when kept in the sun.
+There is no cooking required in this red chili pickle recipe.
+Mix the spices, stuff them in the red chilies, and keep the stuffed chilies in the sunlight.
+They will slow cook on their own when kept in the sun.

 Ingredients

-Red Chillies – Get your hands on the thick and large fresh red chilies, that are available in the market during the beginning of summers.
+Red Chillies – Get your hands on the thick and large fresh red chilies available in the market during the beginning of summer.

-These chillies are less spicy and have that perfect amount of heat required to make the pickle.
-Do not get the small spicy red ones, they are not good for pickling.
+These chillies are less spicy and have the perfect amount of heat required to make the pickle.
+Do not get the small spicy red ones; they are not good for pickling.

-These red chilies are available only for a limited period of time in the markets, so make sure you buy a batch and make this yummy pickle at home.
+These red chilies are available only for a limited period in the markets, so make sure you buy a batch and make this yummy pickle at home.

 You can make the same pickle with big green chilies too, but the taste of this red chilli pickle is just out of the world.

-Oil – Use mustard oil to pickle red chilies as it really brings out the flavor.
-If you do not prefer to use mustard oil, then you can choose any vegetable oil to make the achaar.
+Oil – Use mustard oil to pickle red chilies, as it brings out the flavor.
+If you do not prefer mustard oil, you can choose any vegetable oil to make the achaar.

-Others – Now to stuff these red chilies, we will make a spicy tangy masala that is prepared with salt, fennel seeds (saunf), fenugreek seeds (methi), Kashmiri red chili powder, turmeric powder, mustard seeds, nigella seeds (kalaunji) and dry mango powder (amchoor powder).
+Others – To stuff these red chilies, make a spicy tangy masala that is prepared with salt, fennel seeds (saunf), fenugreek seeds (methi), Kashmiri red chili powder, turmeric powder, brown mustard seeds, nigella seeds (kalaunji) and dry mango powder (amchoor powder).

 How To Make Lal Mirch Ka Achar

-Note – If your grinder is not large enough, then powder the ingredients separately and mix them all together later.
+Note – If your grinder is not large enough, powder the ingredients separately and mix them all later.

 Transfer the powder to a large bowl.